couchbaselabs/hands_on_n1ql/content/slide-10.md

 This can be useful to preview  documents, particularly when given a large document set.

 <pre id="example">
-SELECT purchase_samples
+SELECT p_sample
-  FROM purchases AS purchase_samples
+  FROM purchases AS p_sample
    LIMIT 3
 </pre>